andykee/lentil/docs/user/basics.planes.rst

     passing these attributes along to the ``super().__init__()`` call to ensure they are properly set.

-Redefining the amplitude, phase, or mask attributes
+Redefining the amplitude, OPD, or mask attributes
 ---------------------------------------------------
-Plane :attr:`~lentil.Plane.amplitude`, :attr:`~lentil.Plane.phase`, and
+Plane :attr:`~lentil.Plane.amplitude`, :attr:`~lentil.Plane.opd`, and
 :attr:`~lentil.Plane.mask` are all defined as properties, but Python allows you to redefine them as class attributes without issue: